defold/doc/docs/en/tutorials/war-battles.md

         elseif message_id == hash("collision_response") then
             explode(self)
             go.delete(message.other_id)
-            msg.post("/gui#gui", "add_score", {score = 100}) -- <1>
+            msg.post("/gui#ui", "add_score", {score = 100}) -- <1>
         end
     end
     ```
-    1. Post a message named "add_score" to the component "gui" in the game object named "gui" at the root of the main collection.
+    1. Post a message named "add_score" to the component "ui" in the game object named "gui" at the root of the main collection.
 Pass along a table where the field `score` has been set to 100.

 4. Try the game!